 Releasing baby turtles into the wild is the best thing ever!
 I don’t think I can recommend visiting a turtle sanctuary enough, you have to visit!

-Every day at 5pm, newly hatched baby turtles are released at Vivemar Sanctuary on Bacocho Beach, Puerto Escondido.
-The staff and volunteers first explain a little about the turtles, the difficulties they will face in the ocean and the important work of the sanctuary.
+Every day at 5 pm, newly hatched baby turtles are released at Vivemar Sanctuary on Bacocho Beach, Puerto Escondido.
+The staff and volunteers first explain a little about the turtles, the difficulties they’ll face in the ocean and the important work of the sanctuary.

 Sunset over the Pacific Ocean

 Watching the sunset from the shores of Puerto Escondido’s beaches is a real day-to-day community event.

 Coming from always living in big cities, it’s not something I’d experienced before.
 But, on beaches across Mexico and the world, people schedule watching sunset into their days.

 And, if there’s anything I’ve learned, it’s that Pacific sunsets are some of the absolute best!

 Bring a beer or two, a towel and plenty of bug spray then sit and watch the colours of the sky come alive.

 The best part is always after the sun has crossed the horizon too.
 Even better if there are some clouds around as they really hold the vivid colours.

 In Puerto Escondido, sunset is around 8 pm in the summer months of June to August.
 Slowly changing to around 6 pm during the winter months of November to January.